IslandViewPTA/islandview-pta-site/content/news/2019-10-newsletter.md

 Volunteers are essential to make the week a success and earn valuable books for our school library and our students!
 Signup [here](https://www.signupgenius.com/go/10c0d44aead2da3f58-fall "Book Fair signup") to help with a shift, including options before, during, and after school.
 It's easy, fun, and no experience needed.

-## Family Fun Night - Bingo & Book Fair
+## Family Fun Night - Bingo & Books

 **November 15th, 6 - 8 p.m.**